CarlJohanBalck/blocket-image-carousel/README.md

 # Prerequisites

-Please user node version 14.X.X
+Please use node version 14.X.X

 Then: